-What I want you to know about having your mother attempt suicide
+What I want you to know about being a foster mother

 Every Wednesday I feature a child recently highlighted by a local Wednesday's Child newscast to share the stories of children from around the country who are waiting for a family.
 My hope is that this can broaden exposure for the children highlighted, but also serve as a reminder that these children represent thousands of children currently in the foster-care system.
 Perhaps their stories will inspire you to consider opening your home to a child needing a family.
 For more information and to . . .

-What I want you to know about being a young mother with Stage 4 cancer
+What I want you to know about being an atheist

 What I Want You to Know is a series of reader submissions.
 It is an attempt to allow people to tell their personal stories, in the hopes of bringing greater compassion to the unique issues each of us face.
 If you would like to submit a story to this series, click here.
-Today’s guest post is by Mandi.
-When my son was 9 months old I casually gave him a spoonful of scrambled eggs from his big sister’s breakfast plate.
-He had an anaphylactic reaction and we almost lost him. . . .
+Today’s guest post is by HRT.
+I was raised as a Catholic by my Catholic mom.
+My dad however, was an atheist who had been raised by a strict Southern Baptist family.
+My dad never encouraged me to accept his . . .

 - Newer Posts